pschraut/UnityDbgDraw/README.md

 If you untick the ```Development Build``` checkbox in the Build Settings window (File > Build Settings), calls to DbgDraw are being removed by the compiler.

+### "Hidden/DbgDraw-Shaded" in Always Included Shaders

+The package automatically adds the ```Hidden/DbgDraw-Shaded``` shader to the 'Always Included Shaders' list in the Player settings when you create a build.
+This is required to make the DbgDraw package work in a build.
+It's a very simple shader that does add a trivial amount of size to the build.